Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction

 \section{Introduction}

-Understanding text by identifying the event and arguments has been a long standing goal in Natural Language Processing (NLP)~\cite{sundheim-1992-overview}.
-As shown in Fig.~\ref{fig: D-EAE task example}, we can quickly understand that the document is talking about a \textit{Sell} event, with four involved arguments, i.e., \textit{Vivendi} (Seller), \textit{Universal Studios} (Artifact), \textit{parks} (Artifact), and \textit{company} (Artifact), where the argument role is in brackets.
+Understanding text by identifying the event and arguments has been a long-standing goal in Natural Language Processing (NLP)~\cite{sundheim-1992-overview}.
+As shown in Fig.~\ref{fig: D-EAE task example}, we can quickly understand that the document is talking about a \textit{Sell} event, with four involved arguments, i.e., \textit{Vivendi} (Seller), \textit{Universal Studios} (Artifact), \textit{parks} (Artifact), and \textit{company} (Artifact), where the argument roles are in brackets.
 Since event detection has achieved great success in recent years~\cite{wang-etal-2021-cleve}, the main challenge lies in Event Argument Extraction (EAE).

 Typical efforts in EAE can be roughly classified into two groups.
 The first group of methods formulates it as a semantic role labeling problem~\cite{wei-etal-2021-trigger}.
 There are generally two steps --- first identifying candidate spans and then classifying their roles.
 Although joint models are proposed to optimize them together, high dependence on candidates may still suffer from error propagation~\cite{li-etal-2013-joint}.
-In the second group, recent studies tend to follow the success of Pre-trained Language Models (PLMs) and solve EAE by Question Answering (QA)/Machine Reading Comprehension (MRC)~\cite{liu-etal-2021-machine, wei-etal-2021-trigger, du-cardie-2020-event, liu-etal-2020-event, li-etal-2020-event} and Text Generation~\cite{lu-etal-2021-text2event, li-etal-2021-document}.
-QA/MRC-based models can effectively recognize the boundaries of arguments with role-specific questions, while the prediction has to be one by one.
+In the second group, recent studies tend to follow the success of Pre-trained Language Models (PLMs) and solve EAE by Question Answering (QA)~\cite{liu-etal-2021-machine, wei-etal-2021-trigger, du-cardie-2020-event, liu-etal-2020-event, li-etal-2020-event} and Text Generation~\cite{lu-etal-2021-text2event, li-etal-2021-document}.
+QA-based models can effectively recognize the boundaries of arguments with role-specific questions, while the prediction has to be one by one.
 Generation-based methods are efficient for generating all arguments, but sequential predictions degrade the performance on long-distance and more arguments.
 Besides, the state-of-the-art performance is still unsatisfactory (around 68\% F1 on the widely used dataset ACE05~\cite{doddington-etal-2004-automatic}).
-Here raise an interesting question, is there any way to combine the merits of the above methods, as well as to boost the performance?
+Here raises an interesting question, is there any way to combine the merits of the above methods, as well as to boost the performance?

 This paper targets real scenarios, which require the EAE model to be effective yet efficient at both sentence and document levels, and even under the few-shot setting without sufficient training data.
 To do this, we highlight the following questions: